 Kevin Rose, et al. v.
 Rent-A-Center, Inc. et al. This matter pending in Clark County, Washington was filed on June 26, 2001, and alleges similar violations of the wage and hour laws of Washington as those in Pucci.
 The same law firm seeking to represent the purported class in Pucci is seeking to represent the purported class in this matter.
 On May 14, 2003, the Rose court denied the plaintiffs' motion for class certification in that case, which we view as a favorable development in that proceeding.
 On June 3, 2003, the plaintiffs in Rose filed a notice of appeal.
 On September 8, 2003, the Commissioner appointed by the Court of Appeals denied review of the Rose court decision.
 On October 10, 2003, the Rose plaintiffs filed a motion seeking to modify the Commissioner's ruling, to which we responded on October 30, 2003.
 The Court of Appeals denied the plaintiffs' motion on November 26, 2003.
 Following the denial by the Court of Appeals, the plaintiffs' counsel filed 14 county-wide putative class actions in Washington with substantially the same claims as in Rose.
-The purported classes in these county-wide class actions range from approximately 20 individuals to approximately 100 individuals.
+In April 2005, the plaintiffs' counsel filed another putative county-wide lawsuit, bringing the total to 15.
+The purported classes in these county-wide class actions range from approximately 20 individuals to approximately 10 individuals.
 Subsequently, we filed motions to dismiss and/or stay the class allegations in each of the county-wide actions, and we also filed motions for summary judgment in various counties with respect to the individual claims of some of the plaintiffs.
-Following disposition of these motions by the applicable courts, approximately 13 individual plaintiffs and class representatives remain with respect to the claims made in 11 counties.
-Nine of these county-wide claims are now proceeding as putative county-wide class actions and two are proceeding on an individual plaintiff basis.
+Following disposition of these motions by the applicable courts, approximately 13 individual plaintiffs and class representatives remain with respect to the claims made in 12 counties.
+Ten of these county-wide claims are now proceeding as putative county-wide class actions and two are proceeding on an individual plaintiff basis.
 Certain plaintiffs have appealed some of the orders granting summary judgment.
-The plaintiff in one of the 11 counties has filed a motion to certify a county-wide class.
-We intend to vigorously oppose class certification.
+The plaintiffs in eight of the 12 counties have filed motions

 We also filed motions to compel arbitration with respect to 20 individual purported plaintiffs and class representatives in 10 counties.
-Nineteen of these motions to compel arbitration have been granted.
-One is still pending.
+All 20 of these motions to compel arbitration have been granted.
 Certain plaintiffs have appealed one of these orders compelling arbitration.
-The 19 arbitration plaintiffs filed separate putative nationwide class arbitration demands.
+The 20 arbitration plaintiffs filed separate putative nationwide class arbitration demands.
 In response, we filed motions to clarify the respective county courts' orders compelling arbitration.
 Specifically, we asked each county court that previously struck all class allegations to make clear that the arbitration plaintiffs in those counties could not pursue any class claims, and we asked each county court in those counties that allowed plaintiffs to plead putative county-wide class claims, to make clear that such plaintiffs could only pursue county-wide claims.
 The three courts that granted our motions to compel arbitration and had previously struck all class allegations granted our motions and ruled that the plaintiffs could not pursue any class arbitration claims.
 Five courts ruled that the arbitration plaintiffs could only pursue county-wide class arbitration claims, and two of the county courts refused to limit the arbitration plaintiffs' ability to pursue class arbitration demands.
 We intend to vigorously oppose these class arbitration demands, including vigorously challenging the ability of the plaintiffs to pursue in arbitration, on a putative nation-wide class basis, claims which were previously premised on purported violations of Washington state law.